markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 occur if parts of programs can run _concurrently_ are just impossible.

 For now, we don't have concurrency in our progams.
-And it is quite possible that you will neer explicitly deal with concurrency in the code you write.
+And it is quite possible that you will never explicitly deal with concurrency in the code you write.
 But it is _very_ likely that the code you write, for example, using a DSL for tax calculation, is actually executed in a concurrent context.
 And that context explicitly relies on your data being immutable.